 Risk level: Low to moderate.

 Bonds give you a guarantee of a future value using a specially controlled interest rate.
-They are usually issued with fix terms and can only be accessed after 3, 5 or 10 years.
+They are usually issued with fixed terms and can only be accessed after 3 to 10 years.

 This locks you in, to hold the bond for the agreed period regardless of which way the interest rates are going.

 Naturally the higher the rates the better for you.
 As a cautionary note, you will be subjected to the regulatory activities and monetary policies of the country in which you hold the bonds.
 Choose where you buy very wisely.

-Again, research your product.
 Accessing bond markets is also not easy and you may be subject to complex rules pertaining to the country, residence status and your credit score, and so on.

 Risk level: Moderate to high.